code-star/codestar-events-website/README.md

 If it works well, it can be added to `npm run start`, e.g. with `"start": "npm run format && concurrently --kill-others \"http-server docs\" \"npm run watch\""`

+## Testing

+Copy all the dependencies from elm-package.json into tests/elm-package.json.
+These dependencies need to stay in sync, so make sure whenever you change your dependencies in your current elm-package.json, you make the same change to tests/elm-package.json.

+Run `npm test`: will validate with elm-format and run the unit tests with elm-test.

 ## Generating key